-In three years on one label, Sonny Rollins went from promising hard bop sideman to the most commanding tenor voice in jazz.
-Seven records that trace that climb: the MJQ date, the early quartets, the sessions with Clifford Brown and Max Roach, and finally Saxophone Colossus, which settled the question of who owned the instrument in 1956.
+In five years, Sonny Rollins went from promising hard bop sideman to the most commanding tenor voice in jazz.
+Fourteen records that trace that climb: the early Prestige sessions, Saxophone Colossus, the move to Blue Note, the pianoless trio of Way Out West, the Riverside debut, and finally Newk's Time.
+By 1957, the question of who owned the tenor saxophone had been settled.

 This is the earliest document of Rollins as a leader, recorded when he was twenty-one and already drawing serious attention in New York.
 The setting is unusual: the Modern Jazz Quartet as a full unit, with vibraphone and piano together, gives the sessions a cooler, more airy texture than the hard bop quartets Rollins would mostly work in later.
 You can hear him adjusting to it in real time, finding where his big, warm sound fits inside all that delicate vibraphone shimmer.